lumada-common-services/gh-composite-actions/README.md

       3. copy-to-target-path: Destination folder path where the reports need to be copied from their default location.

       4. fail-on-error: It's boolean-type parameter that determines whether the workflow should be marked as failed if there are any test cases that have failed.
+The default value for this parameter is set to `false`.

-      5. GITHUB_TOKEN: The unit test step requires the GitHub App installation access token (GITHUB_TOKEN) to be passed in order to function correctly.
+      5. fail-on-empty: It's boolean-type parameter that determines whether the workflow should be marked as failed if no report is found.
+It will fail the build after not finding reports.
+The default value for this parameter is set to `false`.

 3. Integration Test: Please refer to the link how we defined the composite action for [Integration Test](https://hv-eng.atlassian.net/wiki/spaces/MCI/pages/30781997882/KIND+Kubernetes+in+Docker);